 Dr. Susan Hellweg

 Dr. Susan Hellweg is Professor Emeritus in the School of Communication.
-After teaching at San Diego State University for 30 years, she retired from full-time teaching responsibilities and currently is on the instructional staff in the spring semesters only.
+After teaching at San Diego State University for 30 years, she retired from full-time teaching responsibilities in the Spring of 2014.
 Her research and teaching areas include organizational communication, political communication, and instructional communication.
 She earned her Ph.D. in Communication from the University of Southern California in 1977; her master’s degree in Behavioral Science from California State University, Dominguez Hills in 1974; and her bachelor’s degree in Psychology from the University of California, Los Angeles in 1972.

 Kathy LaMaster earned her Ph.D. from The Ohio State University in Physical Education Pedagogy.
 Additionally, she holds a M.S. in Physical Education and a B.S. in Medical Technology.
 She joined the faculty at San Diego State University in 1996 as an assistant professor.
 Dr. LaMaster is a published author in the topics of physical education, technology, collaboration, and inclusion.
 Her specific area of interest is educational technology; she was among the first professors to use handheld computers in the classroom and was an early adopter of technology to advance the understanding of the physical condition.
-She is the author of over 25 refereed articles and book chapters and has presented over 50 papers on physical education.
-Her expertise is widely recognized and she is a Fellow in the American Alliance for Health, Physical Education, Recreation, and Dance (AAHPERD) Research Consortium.
-Since May 2005, Dr. LaMaster has served as the Associate Dean of the College of Professional Studies and Fine Arts.
-In this capacity she represents the Dean of the College as needed and assumes responsibility for the daily administration of this diverse College in the Dean's absence.
-As associate dean, Kathy is also engaged with faculty, staff and students.
-She serves as Chair for the University Academic and Resource Planning Committee, and serves on the President’s Budget Advisory Committee.
-[Back to top]
+She is an internationally recognized author with numerous referred publications, book chapters and presentations.
+Dr. LaMaster served as the Associate Dean of the College of Professional Studies and Fine Arts from May 2005 - September 2013.

 Dr. Carmen Lee